-Real Estate Agents Obligations under AML/CTF Trance 2 Reforms
+Real Estate Professionals Obligations under AML/CTF Tranche 2 Reforms

 Are you ready for the reforms?
 Join experts who will guide you through your critical AML/CTF compliance, featuring insights from top legal and industry experts.
 Understanding the risks and complexity of AML compliance in real estate transactions is essential for all property industry professionals.
 This webinar is designed to equip you with the knowledge, skills processes and procedures you need to be fully prepared and compliant in time for their implementation.